 Switch 2 Pro Controller – GL and GR Recommendations

 If you’re using a Switch 2 Pro Controller, you can have add some convenience to your gameplay with the GL and GR buttons!
-Adjust these settings for Metroid Prime 4 and holding down the Home button and adjust your GL and GR buttons from there!
+Adjust these settings for Metroid Prime 4 by holding down the Home button and adjust your GL and GR buttons from there!

 I would recommend mapping the GL button to the Jump button.
 You’ll be jumping a lot and freeing up your right thumb for aiming around helps immensely.